yalogman/yalogman/README.md

 Here is some interesting facts about me:

-- 🔭 I’m currently working in 1Click company, automatizing 1C programm(local Russian programm for accounting and finance) for FESCO Transportation group, highly known as logistics company
+- 🔭 Currently working in 1Click company, automatizing 1C programm(local Russian programm for accounting and finance) for FESCO Transportation group, highly known as logistics company
-- 🌱 I’m currently learning for AI coding (also known as vibe coding)
+- 🌱 As for learning I'm interested in AI coding for now (also known as vibe coding)
 - ⚡ In my free time I like to do sports in gym, also watch sports(football, tennis), playing computer games and coding of course!

 <div align="center">